Manju-sree/Manjushree-portfolio/README.md

 Hey!
-Welcome to my portfolio.
+WelcoMe to My portfolio.

-I'm learning following skills from Tanay Pratap on Youtube(neogcamp) to create a portfolio.
+I'M learning following skills froM Tanay Pratap on Youtube(neogcaMp) to create a portfolio.

 Skill-sets: